 Raised on a small farm in southern Alberta, it didn’t take long for Ms. Harder to demonstrate her lively entrepreneurial spirit.
 Writing a business plan at the age of nine to prove to her parents that she was serious about opening a dog kennel and raising puppies was not an unusual demonstration of knowledge and grit for the middle child who grew up with three brothers and one sister.
 The young free-marketer turned her small kennel into a successful eight year venture that covered the cost of four humanitarian trips and funded her postsecondary education.

 Giving back to the community through volunteerism has always been important to Ms. Harder.
-Prior to being elected, she was a member of the Community and Social Development Committee (an advisory committee to City Council) and served on the Canadian Mental Health Youth Anti-Stigma Leaders’ Steering Committee.
+Prior to being elected, she was a member of the Community and Social Development Committee (an advisory committee to City Council), served as a board member and youth mentor on the Lethbridge Youth Justice Committee, and loaned her expertise to the Canadian Mental Health Youth Anti-Stigma Leaders’ Steering Committee.
 She also volunteered for the Lethbridge 2019 Canada Winter Games bid and the 2015 Alberta 55+ Winter Games.
 She continues to volunteer at her church and enjoys supporting as many community events as possible.

 Ms. Harder has been and will continue to be a strong voice at the federal level for those in the Lethbridge riding.

 (Click either photo for the print resolution version).